Bauer K’s 11, Dodgers beat Giants for fifth straight win

 A day after scoring 19 runs at Cincinnati, the Giants went 0 for 4 with runners in scoring position and had their five-game winning streak stopped.

-The Dodgers got all the offense they need edin the third off lefty Alex Wood (5-1).
+The Dodgers got all the offense they needed in the third off Wood.
 Mookie Betts doubled with one out and Taylor followed by crushing a 2-0 slider over the wall in straightaway center for a 2-0 lead.

 Opponents entered hitting just .131 with two extra-base hits against Wood’s slider.

 The Giants closed to 2-1 in the sixth without registering a hit.
-Bauer walked two and, with two outs, Evan Longoria’s comebacker deflect off the pitcher’s glove.
+Bauer walked two and, with two outs, Evan Longoria’s comebacker deflected off the pitcher’s glove.
 Bauer then threw past first base for an error that brought home an unearned run.

 ROSTER MOVES

 With their bullpen depleted after heavy use Thursday, the Dodgers selected the contract of right-hander Nate Jones from the minors.
 Jones was signed just last week after pitching for Atlanta earlier this season.
-Outfielder Luke Raley was optioned to clear a spot on the active roster and infielder Travis Blankenhorn was designated for assignment to make room on the 40-man roster.

 The Giants promoted right-hander Nick Tropeano from Triple-A Sacramento, and he’s a candidate to potentially start Saturday after Logan Webb joined the injured list with a strained shoulder.